-Tenex (guanfacine) and Alcohol/Food Interactions
+Tenex and Alcohol/Food Interactions

-There is 1 alcohol/food/lifestyle interaction with Tenex (guanfacine):
+There is 1 alcohol/food/lifestyle interaction with Tenex (guanfacine).

 Avoid consuming grapefruit or grapefruit juice during treatment with guanFACINE, as it may increase blood levels and effects of the medication.
 This may cause blood pressure to fall excessively, especially when you rise from a sitting or lying position.
 The risk of other side effects such as drowsiness, dizziness, lightheadedness, fainting, headache, palpitations, and heart rate changes may also increase.
 Additionally, you should avoid or limit the use of alcohol while being treated with guanFACINE.
 Combining the medication with alcohol can intensify sedative and blood pressure lowering effects, which may increase the risk of falls and injury.
 Avoid driving or operating hazardous machinery until you know how the medication affects you, and use caution when getting up from a sitting or lying position.
 If you are using a long-acting or extended-release formulation of the medication, make sure you do not take it with a high-fat meal.
 Doing so results in increased absorption and elevated blood levels of the medication.
 Talk to your doctor or pharmacist if you have any questions or concerns.

-Tenex (guanfacine) drug Interactions
+Tenex drug interactions

-Tenex (guanfacine) disease Interactions
+Tenex disease interactions

 There are 5 disease interactions with Tenex (guanfacine) which include: